At a glance

 Your day will start with an induction to the country, your itinerary and Cambodian cultural etiquette.
 As part of the induction, our staff will run through some basic Khmer expressions that will come in handy during your trip.

 After the Royal Palace, you’ll stop by Wat Phnom Temple, the tallest religious structure in the city.
 You’ll walk around the park and learn about the many local dignitaries who were buried there.
 You’ll finish off your tour with a stop at the Central Market.
-You’ll find everything from food and clothing to jewelery and furniture.
+You’ll find everything from food and clothing to jewellery and furniture.

 In the evening, you’ll prepare for the next day by watching a documentary on the Khmer Rouge Regime and its brutal policy.